Whatsapp 93132-18122 For Details

 Conclusion

 Clearing the IAS exam is not a cakewalk.
 Therefore, it requires a lot of hard work, dedication and focus on your part.
 You must study the syllabus thoroughly and come up with a detailed strategy for covering all the subjects given in the syllabus.
 Identify your strengths and weaknesses and prioritise things accordingly.
 Apart from regular studies, pay attention to your health too.
 Indulge in regular exercise, Yoga, Meditation, a minimum of 6 to 7 hours of sleep and also maintain a balanced diet along with dry fruits for the mind.
 Apart from this, follow your daily schedule properly & be aware of the happenings around you.Don't forget to read the newspaper daily.
-Practice mock tests, analyse your weak areas and rectify issues in the weak areas so that weak areas ultimately become the strong areas in actual exams.
-Revision is key to get success in UPSC CSE Exam so revise your subject's content as much as possible to become an IAS Officer and achieve your dream.
+Practice mock tests, analyse your weak areas and rectify issues so that weak areas ultimately become the strong areas in actual exams.
+Revision is key to getting success in UPSC CSE Exam so revise your subject's content as much as possible to become an IAS Officer and achieve your dream.

 The position of an IAS officer gets huge respect and prestige in society.
 Apart from various perks & benefits, IAS officers get a huge opportunity to serve the nation and bring change at the grass-root levels and give huge satisfaction for becoming a change agent.
 Therefore you should put in all your hard work and prepare for this exam with full dedication and focus and achieve your dream to become an IAS officer.